MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 AND I see at least one enemy base, represented by a castle WHEN I click on the castle
 THEN the enemy base will be displayed
-AND the enemy base will show its name
+AND I will see button(s) which would allow me to move commander(s) to this location AND the enemy base will show its name
 AND the enemy base will have a life total
 AND the enemy base will have a field allowing the player(s) to damage that base